1,000+ Opportunities

 Save a search for “Department of the Treasury” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: States (defined to include the District of Columbia), U.S. Territories (Puerto Rico, U.S. Virgin Islands, Guam, Northern Mariana Islands, and American Samoa), Tribal governments, Metropolitan cities, nonentitlement units of local government (through states) and Counties Eligible applicant types include: State, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Local, Territorial.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: States (defined to include the District of Columbia), U.S. Territories (Puerto Rico, U.S. Virgin Islands, Guam, Northern Mariana Islands, and American Samoa), Tribal governments, Metropolitan cities, nonentitlement units of local government (through states) and Counties Eligible applicant types include: State, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Local, Territorial.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program